lennartj/nazgul_tools/src/site/markdown/scalability/tanglements.md

 the image occurred or [The Enterprise Dependency](http://thedailywtf.com/Articles/The-Enterprise-Dependency.aspx) for another interesting look at an overly tangled codebase.

-While the images may seem a somewhat hilarious, the situation is far from unique in regards to enterprise codebases for projects with some size.
+While the images may seem somewhat hilarious, the situation is far from unique in regards to enterprise codebases for projects with some size.
 Refactoring a single class in the illustrated codebase is going to affect a multitude of other classes in a ripple-like effect caused by the excessive tanglement.
 That - in turn - will cost time and money.